 If your child has trouble breathing or eating, or develops any new symptoms, call his or her healthcare provider.

 Key points about VSD

-- A VSD is an opening in the dividing wall between the two lower chambers of the heart.
+- A VSD is an opening in the dividing wall between the 2 lower chambers of the heart.

 - The size of the opening affects how severe your child’s symptoms are.

 - Small VSDs may close on their as your child grows.
 If your child has a larger VSD, he or she will likely need surgery or a cardiac catheterization to fix it.

 - Most children whose defects close on their own or who have VSD repairs will live normal, healthy lives.

 Tips to help you get the most from a visit to your child’s healthcare provider:

 - Know the reason for the visit and what you want to happen.

 - Before your visit, write down questions you want answered.